-The PXRD diffractogram of the Biofield Energy Treated zinc chloride displayed greater intensity at Bragg's angle (20) equal to 49.11° (Table 1, entry 9), whereas it was found at 25.43° (Table 1, entry 3) in the control sample.
-Beside this, the relative intensities of the PXRD peaks (Table 1) in the Biofield Energy Treated sample were significantly changed compared with the control sample.
-XRD relative intensity of each diffraction face on crystalline compound changes according to crystal morphology [45].
-Thus, it is presumed that the energy transferred through the Biofield Energy Healing probably changed the shape and size of molecules of the Biofield Energy Treated sample that might be the responsible for an alteration in relative intensities and crystallite size in the Biofield Energy Treated sample as compared to the control sample.
+The PXRD diffractogram of the Biofield Energy Treated zinc chloride showed greater intensity at Bragg's angle (2θ) equal to 49.28° (Table 1, entry 8), whereas it was observed at 48.77° (Table 1, entry 7) in the control sample.
+A sharp peak at 2θ equal to 51.45° (Figure 1) was observed in the control sample, whereas this peak was absent in the treated sample.
+In addition, the XRD peaks at 20 equal to 70.67° and 72.28° (Table 1, entry 16 and 17) in the control sample were shifted to 72.20° and 73.89° (Table 1, entry 16 and 17) in the treated sample.
+These results indicated the relative intensities of the XRD peaks (Table 1) in the treated sample were significantly altered as compared to the control sample.
+It has been found in the scientific literature that XRD relative intensity of each diffraction face on the crystalline compound changes according to the crystal morphology [45].
+Thus, it is presumed that the energy transferred through the Biofield Energy Healing Treatment probably altered the shape and size of molecules, which might be responsible for an alteration in the relative intensities and crystallite size in the treated sample as compared to the control sample.

 Raza et al. reported that changes in XRD pattern provide the proof of polymorphic transitions [46, 47].
 Crystal habit, size, and even polymorphic form of a drug have a significant effect on the drug solubility, dissolution, and bioavailability.
 It has been reported in the literature that alteration in the crystal morphology had the significant impact on in vitro dissolution rate, with prospective for improving bioavailability [41].
-Hence, PXRD study revealed that the Biofield Energy Healing Treatment might introduced a new polymorphic form of zinc chloride, which could have improved bioavailability compared with the control sample.
+Hence, PXRD study revealed that Biofield Energy Healing Treatment might introduced a new polymorphic form of zinc chloride, which could have improved bioavailability compared with the control sample.

 3.2.
-Particle Size Distribution (PSD) Analysis
+Particle Size Analysis